Get a free, no obligation personal loan quote with rates as low as 6.99%

 Compassionate Care Benefits Payment Dates

-There will be a one-week period in which you won’t be paid before you start receiving benefits, which is known as the ‘waiting period.’
-If the benefits are being shared with another caregiver to care for the same ill or injured individual, only one caregiver will serve the waiting period.
+There will be a one-week period in which you won’t be paid before you start receiving benefits.
+This is known as the ‘waiting period.’
+If the benefits are shared with another caregiver to care for the same ill or injured individual, only one caregiver will serve the waiting period.

 Payments will end when one of the following happens: